Thornbury and District Museum

-- Join a group – we have a research group, a geology group, and an archaeology group.
+- Join a group – there is a research group, a geology group, and an archaeology group

-- Visit our exhibitions, attend one of our talks or come on one of our walks.
-Check out what’s on.
+- Visit the exhibitions, attend one of the talks or come on one of the walks.
+Check out what’s on

 The museum covers Thornbury and the 14 surrounding parishes of the Lower Severn Vale.
-We welcome photos and stories from our entire collecting area.
+They welcome photos and stories from the entire collecting area.

 Normally, Tuesdays to Fridays (1pm to 4pm) and Saturdays (10am to 4pm).
-Check our website to make sure we’ll be open when you visit.
+Check the website to make sure they’ll be open when you visit.

-We’re in Chapel Street, just a step from Thornbury High Street, with a FREE car park across the road.
+Chapel Street is just a step from Thornbury High Street, with a FREE car park across the road.
 There are lots of pubs and cafés around.
 Get directions to the museum.